 - Other wheels offer 1080 degrees of rotation

-- Doesn’t come with a table/desk clamp; has to be bought separately
+- Doesn’t come with a table/desk clamp, this has to be bought separately

 Compatibility: PC, Console compatibility requires USB adapter | Max Rotation: 1080 degrees | Force Feedback: Yes | Pedals Included: No | Buttons: 12 | Expandable: Yes

-The base is machined from automotive aluminum; providing the realistic weight/feel of a real steering wheel without making it feel cumbersome to rotate.
-It was then finished using a variety of different techniques to increase product longevity, such as brushing the front-plate.
+The base is machined from automotive aluminum, which provides the realistic weight/feel of a real steering wheel without making it feel cumbersome to rotate.
+It was then finished using a variety of different techniques to increase product longevity, such as brushing the front plate.

 For having only 12 push buttons, the wheel has up to 64 inputs that a driver can make!
 These come from having multi-way joysticks, encoders, 12-position rotary switches… you name it, and the F64-USB has it!
 The very name of the product is inspired by the huge array of inputs you can make when driving.